nkinnan/esphome-pace-bms/README.md

 - Multi-pack information *** Only available for `protocol_commandset: 0x25` and `type=MASTER`
   - **BMS Count** - How many packs in total the master BMS reports being connected
-  - **Payload Count** - How many data payloads are returned by the master BMS on a broadcast request for analog or status information (this should match 'BMS Count' unless there is a problem)
+  - **Payload Count** - How many data payloads are returned by the master BMS on a broadcast request for analog or status information (this should match 'BMS Count' unless there is a problem) *** Additionally requires: `slave_query_mode: BROADCAST`

 - All "Analog Information"
   - **Cell Count**